 Members of Quintette 7 come from varied musical backgrounds, having worked with many orchestras, wind ensembles, popular musicians, and chamber ensembles throughout the country.

 Quintette 7 is proud to serve the United States Army as one of the chamber ensembles of the West Point Band, presenting educational and entertaining performances of popular and lesser-known repertoire to appreciative audiences.Click Here to listen to Quintette 7's album "Powerhouse."

 The West Point Saxophone Quartet is comprised of members of the West Point Concert Band saxophone section.
-In addition to maintaining an active schedule of school and community performances, the West Point Saxophone Quartet regularly appears at national and regional conferences of note, as performers and clinicians.
+In addition to maintaining an active schedule of school and community performances, the West Point Saxophone Quartet has appeared at national and regional conferences of note, as performers and clinicians.

 The West Point Saxophone Quartet has appeared in a number of high profile and significant venues, including major universities throughout the country.
-Performances have included collaborations with the UNCG Wind Ensemble, the Long Island Symphonic Winds and the Virginia Wind Symphony.
-The quartet has also appeared as featured performers on the prestigious Barge Music Series.
+Performances have included collaborations with the UNCG Wind Ensemble, the Long Island Symphonic Winds, and the Virginia Wind Symphony.
+The quartet has also been featured on the prestigious Barge Music Series.

 In support of military functions, the quintet has entertained the United States Corps of Cadets and performed for many visiting dignitaries and heads of state at West Point.
 Additionally, the ensemble actively performs throughout the New York metropolitan area.